Living sustainably on a budeget. How to implement sustainability.

 • Aluminium, metal and glass can be recycled infinitely.

-• Inform yourself on local recycling guidelines.
+• Inform yourself of local recycling guidelines.

 SHARE & BORROW

-Google a peer-to-peer sharing community platform or a private Facebook group where you can ask to borrow what you need.
+Browse the web for a peer-to-peer sharing community platform or a private Facebook group where you can ask to borrow what you need.

 UPCYCLE & DIY